Justifying Your ERP Project by the Numbers

 A perpetual ERP license is a traditional licensing model where the customer pays an upfront cost to own and use the software indefinitely, while also being responsible for maintaining the system.

-In contrast, a Software-as-a-Service (SaaS) ERP license is a subscription-based model where the customer pays a recurring fee for access to the software, and the vendor manages the system maintenance and upgrades.
+In contrast, a Software-as-a-Service (SaaS) ERP license is a subscription-based model is common with a cloud based ERP.
+Here, the customer pays a recurring fee for access to the software, and the vendor manages the system maintenance and upgrades.
 The SaaS model offers more flexibility and lower upfront costs, while the perpetual license offers greater control over the system and may be more cost-effective in the long run.

 • Infrastructure Costs: Infrastructure costs refer to the hardware and software required to host the ERP system.
 Depending on the ERP type (more on that in a minute) and the vendor’s pricing model, infrastructure costs may include computers, servers, storage devices, networking equipment, and other components necessary to run the ERP system.
 In some cases, businesses may choose to host their ERP system in the cloud, in which case they may need to pay for cloud-based infrastructure services from a third-party provider.